pocorall/hello-scaloid-sbt/README.markdown

     ~ android:run

 This sbt command executes compile-package-deploy-run process whenever you save the edited source code.
-Thanks to the proguard caching, this iteration takes about only few seconds.
+Compiling and packaging runs incrementally, so this iteration takes about only few seconds.

 If you use default AVD, try genymotion or other faster virtual device.
 Deploying apk to the device becomes much faster!